The Darkside of the Olympics for Horses

 The Disillusioned Dream

-It was time to question what I had thought was the normal way of doing things.
+For me, the first step was a shift in perspective.
+It was time to question what I always thought was the normal way of doing things.

 The Parable of the Roast

-That’s what I was doing, mimicking others.
-I was cutting off the ends of the roast because that’s what others had taught me.
+It’s easy to take on what we are taught by our culture, by our schools, by our parents and teachers without question.
+I was cutting off the ends of the roast because that is what others had taught me.
 What did I really want?
 I wanted connection; and to achieve that, I had to re-evaluate what I was doing and what I believed.

 Altering Beliefs